The Rule of Three in video games.

 - Link begins every game with 3 hearts.note

-- The Metroid Prime Trilogy games frequently invoke the rule of three, with three Temples in Echoes (and each of them requiring 3 Keys for full access), 3 Phazon-infested planets in Corruption, and the 3 alternate beams and 3 alternate visors in each game.
+- The Metroid Prime Trilogy games frequently invoke the rule of three, with three Temples in Echoes (and each of them requiring 3 Keys for full access), 3 Phazon-infested planets in Corruption (each having one of the three fellow hunters corrupted by Phazon), and the 3 alternate beams and 3 alternate visors in each game.
 Also, in the second game, Dark Samus is fought a total of three times, as is Metroid Hatcher in the third.
 In Hunters, each of the eight portals leading to the Octoliths has to be activated by retrieving three Alimbic Artifacts.

 - In Metroid: Samus Returns, Diggernaut, the Metroid Queen and Proteus Ridley have three phases each in their respective boss battles.

 - The Three Trials in Monkey Island.

 - In The Curse of Monkey Island, Guybrush is told by the Voodoo Lady that he needs three things to get to Blood Island: A map, a ship, and a crew.

 - Myst III: Exile heavily uses this trope as much as Riven used Rule of Five.
 There are 3 Lesson Ages (excluding the final one), which internally hold 3 sections, puzzles, or environments, colors, symbols, and more.